 Yes No Does your institution allow students to postpone enrollment after admission?
-X If yes, maximum period of postponement: rom one fall semester to nly when you are notified ssions has granted your
+X If yes, maximum period of postponement: Deferral is granted only semester to the very rowhen you are notified Undergraduate Admis next fall semester.
+A de eferral is official only versity